Continuous logistic Gaussian random measure fields for spatial distributional modelling: Applications in density field estimation

 \subsection{A brief overview of our implementation choices}

-This section only present a brief overview of the choices we made to implement the model.
-More details are available in Appendix~\ref{app:finiterankGP}.
-For simplicity, and because it is motivated by practice, we will define SLGPs by specifying a suitable GP and tranforming it.
+This section only presents a brief overview of the choices we made in implementing the model.
+We refer the reader to \cite{gautier_modelling_2023} for more details, as well as supporting elements in section~5